froger-me/wp-packages-update-server/packages.md

 Get the path to the plugin's content directory.

 **Return value**
-> (string) the path to the plugin content's directory.
+> (string) the path to the plugin content's directory

 ___